ISL: Clubs can choose a 'Veteran' or 'Prodigy' player as marquee signing | Goal.com

 However, a marquee player needs to be approved by the ISL before a club can be signed.

-As reported earlier , the 2020-21 season of the ISL will see a mandatory Asian player take the field for clubs.
+As reported earlier , the 2020-21 season of the ISL will see a mandatory Asian player in their squads.
 The clubs will be allowed to sign a minimum of five and a maximum of seven foreign players in a squad that can have as many as 35 players.